audupeter/python_journey/README.md

 ## Quote of the Day

 "Programming isn't about memorizing syntax.
 It's about learning how to think."
 ## Current Streak

 🔥 Day 5 / 365

 ---

+# 📅 Day 6 – Loops (`while`) and Repetition

+## What I Learned

+- I learned how to use the `while` loop to repeat code while a condition is true.
+- I learned that loops are useful for programs that need to keep running until a specific condition is met.
+- I understood what an infinite loop is and why updating the loop variable is important.
+- I learned how to use `break` to immediately exit a loop when the required condition is met.
+- I learned that designing the flow of a program before writing code makes solving problems much easier.

+## What I Built

+- Countdown Program.
+- Password Checker Program.

+## Challenges

+- The Password Checker was my biggest challenge today.
+I spent a lot of time trying to stop the program from asking for another password after the correct one was entered.
+Instead of giving up, I debugged the program, improved my logic, and eventually solved it using `break`.

+## Biggest Lesson

+Debugging isn't a sign that I'm failing—it's part of programming.
+Every bug I solve teaches me something new and makes me a better programmer.

+## Reflection

+Today was the first day I truly understood why loops exist.
+Instead of writing code that runs once, I can now build programs that continue interacting with the user until they're finished.
+I also improved my problem-solving skills by fixing my Password Checker through debugging rather than starting over.

+## Quote of the Day

+"The best programmers aren't the ones who never get stuck.
+They're the ones who refuse to quit until they understand."

+## Current Streak

+🔥 Day 6 / 365

+---